-28 Jan 3 Reasons to Have a Microwedding
+28 Jan 3 Things to Consider When Planning a Microwedding

 If you’re following the wedding scene, you’ve probably heard a little bit about microweddings.
 Couples are scaling back both on scope and budget, and focusing on what’s most important to them.
 But lucky for caterers, food still remains the focus for most nuptial events.
 After all, a microwedding doesn’t have to mean micro experience.

 Even for a guest list of 20, it is almost certain that you will have to feed them at some point.
 If you’ve chosen to keep things on the small side to match your budget, you can still offer a delicious meal.
 Remember to share a realistic budget with your caterer and venue.
 A smaller group does not necessarily equal a smaller bill.

 Find vendors who will work with your budget.
 They may have suggestions for cutting costs, like eliminating a fruit tray or serving chicken appetizers instead of shrimp.
 Trust your vendors.
 They’ve done this a million times and they understand how to be creative with budgets.

 If you’ve been to a larger wedding, you’ve probably had some variation of a buffet or family style dinner.
 The positive side is it’s usually all you can eat (and we’ve seen some hungry guests really put this to the test), but you’ve probably also experienced being at the end of the line and missing out on certain items or ending up with lukewarm food.

 With fewer guests come more options.
 You can now serve multiple courses with beautiful presentation.
 A perfectly seared filet mignon with a hollandaise sauce or sea scallops atop a bed of homemade, stone ground grits.
 Crudites, charcuterie, bisques, gourmet salads, and petit fours can be included to create a magical dinner experience that your close friends and family will talk about for months.